 Calculations of specific heat or the total amount of thermal energy transferred are not expected in state assessment.

 7.MS-PS3-5.
-Present evidence to support the claim that when the motion energy of an object changes, energy is transferred to or from the object.
+Present evidence to support the claim that when the kinetic energy of an object changes, energy is transferred to or from the object.

 Clarification Statement: